gravity-ui/uikit/src/components/Text/README.md

 ## Variant

 These are the default variants that can be overridden in the project.
-See all list of the variants [here](https://preview.gravity-ui.com/uikit/?path=/story/typography--variants).
+See a list of all the variants [here](https://preview.gravity-ui.com/uikit/?path=/story/typography--variants).

 <!--LANDING_BLOCK